Hyrasso/oxylisp/readme.md

     - type comp number? procedure? symbol?
     - comp (><=)
     - bool (not and or)
-    - array/vector/linkedlist manipulation (can use default exp::list, but can be mixed type)
+    - array/vector/linkedlist manipulation (can use default exp::list, can be mixed type but is not linked list)
         lambda calculus way to implement pair : https://en.wikipedia.org/wiki/Cons (from then we can build linked list and binary trees and probably more)
     - stdin/stdout (print, fopen, write, read) (needs some string/char and array type)